rcatlin/valheim-server-cdk/README.md

 This command will not result in the deletion of the S3 bucket (backup folder) or the Elastic IP (public ip).

+### Running Multiple Servers

+Server stacks running a single EC2 instance are identified by the unique `worldName` defined in `user-config.json`.

+Different world names will cause unique stack to be created.

+I would recommend recloning this repository with a newly modified user config to launch additional servers on the same AWS account+region.

 # Possible Future Improvements (if odin wills)

 * More commands for maintenance, control, admin/ban lists, etc